 So if such capabilities are close at hand for most computer users, why is there any interest among users for third-party screen capture applications?
 As with most if not all applications built into operating systems ("applets"), these embedded programs cannot compete on the basis of capabilities or timeliness, for a number of reasons.
 Firstly, operating system vendors such as Microsoft and Apple must focus on their core products, and consequently cannot devote much resources to their applets, in order to make them outperform stand-alone applications created by other software companies and individual developers who can focus on that one area.
 Secondly, these third-party companies tend to be more nimble, and certainly far more numerous, versus the industry behemoths, enabling them to introduce new features much faster.
 Thirdly, many computer users, for whatever reason, do not update their operating systems as time passes — or they only install security updates — and so they would not obtain newer versions of applets even if the operating system vendor had time to create them.

 In the realm of screen capturing, there are countless third-party utilities, with varying levels of functionality and price.
 For those Internet users who have discovered the advantages of the Firefox Web browser, there are at least two available Firefox extensions for taking screenshots.
-But in this article we will focus on a desktop alternative, specifically for PCs running Windows.
+But in this article I will focus on a desktop alternative, specifically for PCs running Windows.

 Snag that Application